aekazakov/genome-depot/admin.md

 	* URL (link to NCBI genome assembly etc., optional)
 	* External ID (will be displayed on the genome page.
 For example, "NCBI:GCF_000006945.2" for NCBI assembly.
 Make it short but meaningful.)

-	Click the “Browse” button for TSV file and select the tab-separated file.
-Enter an email into the text field (this email is not saved by GenomeDepot, it is only needed by NCBI).
-Then press “Start import” button.
+	Click the “Browse” button to find and select the tab-separated file for upload.
+Enter an email into the text field (the email is not saved by GenomeDepot, it is only used by NCBI e-utils).
+Then press the “Start import” button.

 ### Add strain metadata

 Upload any organism metadata from an Excel file since the metadata is not collected by the genome import pipeline.
-The Excel file have to have one spreadsheet with strain identifiers in the leftmost column, metadata categories in the top row and metadata values in other cells.
+The Excel file has to have one spreadsheet with strain identifiers in the leftmost column, metadata categories in the top row and metadata values in other cells.
 Empty cells and cells containing “None” are ignored.
 All imported metadata entries have “User-defined data” as a source and display a “No external link” message instead of link to external resource.
-An alternative method for organism metadata upload is using command-line command “update_strain_metadata”.
+An alternative method for organism metadata upload is using the command-line command “update_strain_metadata”.

 ![Strain metadata import](assets/images/admin-import-strainmetadata.png "Strain metadata import")